SirRuggie/MBR-xbebenk/Usage.md

 ![Images](Images/Usage/MyBotRun_01.png)
 * On the MyBotRun application, click on the Bot tab.
-  * Select the Profiles sub-tab and click the blue down arrow to pull the CoC Shared Prefs (This is saving your BlueStacks Logged in clash session to MyBotRun config files)
+  * Select the Profiles sub-tab and click the blue down arrow to pull the CoC Shared Prefs (
+    * Clicking the blue down arrow saves your current BlueStacks Logged in clash session to the current MyBotRun Profile (MyVillage folder)

 ## <a name="multi"></a>Multi-Session